KevinVan720/animated_styled_widget/README.md

 ImageFilter backdropFilter
 ```

 The Dimension type is from the [dimension](https://pub.dev/packages/dimension) package.
 It supports both absolute and relative units.
 You can also combine/nest min/max/clamp functions on Dimension.
-You can think of this as a super charged combination of SizedBox and FractionallySizedBox.
+You can think of this as a supercharged combination of SizedBox and FractionallySizedBox.

-ShapeShadow and MorphableShapeBorder is from the [morphable_shape](https://pub.dev/packages/morphable_shape) package.
-ShapeShadow supports inset shadows and gradient filling, addtional to what BoxShadow supports.
-MorpableShapeBorder supports many commonly used shapes, shape morphing and many more.
-Check out [fluttershape.com](https://fluttershape.com/) for a interactive demo.
+ShapeShadow and MorphableShapeBorder are from the [morphable_shape](https://pub.dev/packages/morphable_shape) package.
+ShapeShadow supports inset shadows and gradient filling, in addition to what BoxShadow supports.
+MorpableShapeBorder supports many commonly used shapes, shape morphing, and many more.
+Check out [fluttershape.com](https://fluttershape.com/) for an interactive demo.

 DynamicTextStyle lets you define font size, letter spacing etc using absolute/relative values.
 300% font size means 3 times the default font size.

-SmoothMatrix4 is similar to Matrix4 but ensures that all the transformations is smoothly animatable.
+SmoothMatrix4 is similar to Matrix4 but ensures that all the transformations can be smoothly animated.
 It also allows you to use Dimension as translation distances to adapt to different screen sizes.

 The layout model and paint order is shown below: